pyvista/pyvista/CONTRIBUTING.rst

     feedstock <https://github.com/conda-forge/pyvista-feedstock>`_.
     Merge that pull request.

-12. Announce the new release in the PyVista Slack workspace and celebrate.
+12. Announce the new release in the Discussions page and celebrate.

 Patch Release Steps